rdi-berkeley/zkp-web3-hackathon/_tracks/zk_bridge_track.md

     <p>This track is co-hosted with zkCollective, an open community to help advance ZKP technologies in focused areas including zkBridge.</p>

-    <p>The overall goal for this effort is also to enable a defense-in-depth design, leveraging different, independent implementations and proof diversity; thus the overall solution combining the different implementations will provide even stronger security even if each implementation may have bugs.
+    <p> <b>The overall goal for this effort is also to enable a defense-in-depth design</b>, leveraging different, independent implementations and proof diversity; thus the overall solution combining the different implementations will provide even stronger security even if each implementation may have bugs.
 To achieve this goal, we encourage two parallel efforts: 1) developing different implementations of each component in a zkBridge from one network (or L2) to another; 2) developing a framework to combine the different implementations for defense-in-depth.
 Note that this framework could incorporate other non-zk approaches later as well such as an optimistic bridge, as part of a defense-in-depth solution. </p>

 </div>